The Ultimate June Long Weekend Bucket List

 Saturday 6 & Sunday 7 June | Ted Scobie Oval, Griffith

 One of the biggest cultural events on the Riverina calendar.
 The Sikh community hosts a two-day celebration complete with traditional games like kabaddi and tug-of-war, incredible food, and a joyful, welcoming atmosphere.
 Thousands attend from across Australia and beyond.
-It's eye-opening, warm and genuinely unforgettable - the kind of event that reminds you how rich and diverse this country really is.
+It's eye-opening, warm and genuinely unforgettable.

 14. Settle in for the De Bortoli Locals Long Lunch, Griffith